VictoriaMetrics/VictoriaMetrics/docs/vmalert.md

   [ <labelname>: <labelvalue> ... ]

 # Optional list of labels added to every rule within a group.
-# It has priority on rule labels.
+# It has priority over the external labels.
+# Labels are commonly used for adding environment
+# or tenant-specific tag.
 labels:
   [ <labelname>: <labelvalue> ... ]